StefanNieuwenhuis/wc-trombone/readme.md

 <wc-trombone></wc-trombone>
 ```

+Resize the window to make music!

+## Showcase

 ## Credits
 A HUGE thanks to [Matthew Rayfield](https://twitter.com/MatthewRayfield), who came up with the idea of a popup trombone and who allowed me to turn his idea into a Web Component.